greenorbitspace/web/src/content/news/asat-statement.md

 categories:
 - news
 name: Green Orbit Digital Joins Global Effort to Safeguard Space Environment
+exerpt: "We are thrilled to announce that Green Orbit Digital has officially become a signatory to The Space Industry Statement in Support of International Commitments to Not Conduct Destructive Anti-Satellite Testing.
+This statement, championed by the Secure World Foundation, underscores the critical importance of preventing destructive direct-ascent anti-satellite (DA-ASAT) missile testing to ensure the safety and sustainability of space activities."
 ---

-We are thrilled to announce that Green Orbit Digital has officially become a signatory to The Space Industry Statement in Support of International Commitments to Not Conduct Destructive Anti-Satellite Testing.
-This statement, championed by the Secure World Foundation, underscores the critical importance of preventing destructive direct-ascent anti-satellite (DA-ASAT) missile testing to ensure the safety and sustainability of space activities.

 Image credit: Secure World Foundation

-# Green Orbit Digital Joins Global Effort to Safeguard Space Environment

 We are thrilled to announce that Green Orbit Digital has officially become a signatory to The Space Industry Statement in Support of International Commitments to Not Conduct Destructive Anti-Satellite Testing.
 This statement, championed by the Secure World Foundation, underscores the critical importance of preventing destructive direct-ascent anti-satellite (DA-ASAT) missile testing to ensure the safety and sustainability of space activities.